The goals of this chapter are to:

 these sedimentary layers are timelines that represent a moment in geological time

-pattern of reflections in seismic data that occur during periods of transgression (sea level rise)
+in geophysics: pattern of reflections in seismic data that occur during periods of transgression (sea level rise)

 a basin formed between two adjacent strike-slip faults in a region where subsidence generates accommodation space for the deposition of sediments